Abelian networks IV. Dynamics of nonhalting networks: Injective actions and Grothendieck group

 Since the choice of $i$ and $(n_i,n_i')$ are arbitrary, it then follows from Definition~\ref{definition: invertible element} that $m_Hx$ is $H$-invertible. \qedhere \end{enumerate} \end{proof}

 Let $\tau(\Grt)$ be the \emph{torsion subgroup} of $\Grt$,

 The monoid $\Mon$ is \emph{finitely generated} if there is a finite subset $A$ of $\Mon$ such that every $m \in \Mon$ can be written as a product of finitely many elements in $A$.
-Note that $\tau(\Grt)$ is a finite group if $\Mon$ is finitely generated.
+Note that $\tau(\Grt)$ is a finite group if $\Mon$ is finitely generated by the fundamental theorem of finitely generated abelian groups.
 We denote by $X^\times$ the set of $\tau(\Grt)$-invertible elements of $X$.

 The following proposition is a corollary of Lemma \ref{lemma: free monoid action gives rise to free group action, and finite subgroup gives rise to finite set}.

 \begin{proposition} Let $\Mon$ be a finitely generated commutative monoid that acts freely and injectively on a nonempty set $X$.
 Then $X^\times$ is a nonempty set; and $\tau(\Grt)$ is a finite abelian group that acts freely on $X^\times$. \end{proposition}